tr7544/TransportationNetworks/README.md

 provide an answer for this question!
 This site currently contains several examples for the traffic assignment problem.
 Suggestions and additional data are always welcome.

-This repository is an update Dr. Hillel Bar-Gera's [TNTP](http://www.bgu.ac.il/~bargera/tntp).
+This repository is an update to Dr. Hillel Bar-Gera's [TNTP](http://www.bgu.ac.il/~bargera/tntp).

 # Current Network Test Problems